tytydraco/yessleep/out/Woodman.md

-I've been reading through some of the older r/NoSleep posts recently and have enjoyed some of them.
 I've never really used reddit, even though I made an account four or five years ago.
-I uncovered some old photos of mine and reckoned I'd tell a story of my own.
+I uncovered some old photos of mine recently and reckoned I'd share a story of mine on here.

 I live in a small town called Woodton.
 A small place of just under two thousand people.
 It's not a very attractive place.
 The only appealing feature that it has, in my opinion, is the 'Gorge', running through the Mountain range just west of the town with a river flowing through the bottom of it.
 A road was built on one side of the Gorge that spanned its length.
 It closed in 2017 after a series of large landslides that caused the District Council to render the road irreparably damaged.